Department of Teacher Education

 TEP 512, Science of Teaching II: Effective Assessment Strategies for All Learners, 3 Units

-Students in this course explore strategies for designing standards and data-driven curricular plans and units to serve diverse (e.g., culturally, linguistically, and/or ability-diverse) student populations.
+This course explores strategies for designing standards and data-driven curricular plans and units to serve diverse student populations (e.g., culturally, linguistically, and/or ability-diverse learners).
 Teacher candidates engage in the administration and analysis of formative, summative, and diagnostic assessment to inform the ongoing development of differentiated instruction that serves the unique academic needs of students from diverse, intersecting backgrounds and identities.
-In view of the academic achievement gap that exists in California k-12 schools, candidates utilize assessment results, alongside state frameworks and current standards specific to their specialization, in development of further curriculum/planning, instruction, and assessment cycles that demonstrate the use of instructional strategies, materials, technologies, and other resources to make content connected, contextualized, and accessible to all students.
+In view of the academic achievement gap that exists in California TK-12 schools, candidates utilize assessment results, alongside state frameworks and current standards specific to their specialization, in development of further curriculum/planning, instruction, and assessment cycles, and these demonstrate the use of instructional strategies, materials, technologies, and other resources to make content connected, contextualized, and accessible to all students.
 Candidates consider how a Christian worldview catalyzes their commitment to engage fully in the work of creating classrooms that meet the needs of all their students.
-This course includes 15 hours of required field experience in a k-12 school.
+This course includes 12 hours of required field experience in a TK-12 school.

 Prerequisite: TESP 502